DiffusionMRITool/dmritool/Documentation/Sphinx/support.rst

 Mailing List
 ============

+If you have questions about DMRITOOL_, please contact us via dmritool-discussion@www.nitrc.org.
+We are glad to answer your questions when you post them to the mailing list.
 For support and discussion, please subscribe to the dmritool-discussion_ mailing list by `nitrc <http://www.nitrc.org/projects/dmritool>`__.
-We are glad to answer your questions when you post them to the mailing list.

 Issue Tracker
 =============